Charlie Faulkner: The Pontypool Front Row

 With Bobby Windsor and Graham Price he became part of the Pontypool Front Row also known as the Viet Gwent (a play on Viet Cong) and immortalized in song by Max Boyce.

-Faulkner was a Judo Black Belt and a steelworker by trade – both factors conjoining to make him a formidable scrummager who was mobile in the loose, able to score tries even at the international level.
+Faulkner was an also Judo Black Belt and a steelworker by trade.

 Personal life and death

 Faulkner died from heart failure on 9 February 2023, at the age of 81.